D3Labs-Inc/rfp-ai-reg/README.md

 * **Clustering results for All Regulations**

     Results for regulatoins are presented by topics.
 Each topic file contains a set of words associated with the topic, a list of all the relevant documents and evolution of the topic.
+There are 50 topics for regulations.

     [Browse results](clusteringRegulations)

 * **Clustering Results for All Acts**

     Results for acts are presented by topics.
 Each topic file contains a set of words associated with the topic, a list of all the relevant documents and evolution of the topic.
+There are 25 topics for acts.

     [Browse results](clusteringActs)